Welfare and advice

 Students’ Union Advice Service

 We urge all new students upon arrival in Manchester to register with a GP and dentist close to their accommodation.
 Staff within our Accommodation Office, the Students’ Union, or Student Occupational Health will be able to advise students of their nearest GP.
-Information about finding a GP is also provided to students as part of their pre-arrival information and our Start of Year Fair.
+Information about finding a GP is also provided to students as part of their pre-arrival information and our Welcome Week Fair.

 Emergency dental cases can be dealt with at our University’s Dental Hospital, which is open to the general public.